-During your child’s first appointment, our dentist will want to learn your child’s complete medical history and may perform a longish examination.
+During your child’s first appointment, your dentist Cardiff will want to learn your child’s complete medical history and may perform a longish examination.
 Your child may receive X-rays, a teeth cleaning, and a fluoride treatment.
 If needed, your child will be scheduled for any restorative or orthodontic work such as sealants, crowns, or spacers.

 Our staff strives to make you and your child feel comfortable by keeping parents with the children throughout the exam and offering a family-centered, relaxing environment.
 We try our hardest to help your child overcome fears and feel calm.

 If you have a child in need of treatment, or any other dental issues, do not hesitate to call us at Cardiff Dental (02) 4954 6888.

 Visit us today and take advantage of CDBS (Child Dental Benefits Schedule) and receive up to $1,000 worth of basic dental treatments over 2 calendar years.